bitbar/test-samples/appium/sample-scripts/java/README.md

 <b>Most likely you won't have to edit these files at all.</b>

 ## Desired Capabilities
-The desired capabilities are fetched from an according properties-file.
+The desired capabilities are fetched from a properties-file.
 The properties-files are located in <i>src/test/resources/</i> and are specific to the test execution type and OS version that is under test:

 - <b>Android Server Side</b>: desiredCapabilities.android.serverside.properties
 - <b>Android Client Side</b>: desiredCapabilities.android.clientside.properties